 Oculus Rift, recently purchased by Facebook and partnered with Samsung, and HTC Vive, manufactured by HTC with Valve technology, have lead the 2010 wave in developing virtual reality headsets.
-These technologies, innovative by today’s standards but primitive by science fiction’s, mark the beginning of a completely differently-structured society.
+These technologies, innovative by today’s standards but primitive by science fiction’s, mark the beginning of a differently structured society.
 They also mark a starting point for a new debate about privacy, the social affects of videogames, and especially censorship in media.

 Virtual reality (in its not-too-distant actuality) offers an opportunity to behave outside of social norms in an environment that is phenomenologically the real world.
 The only comparable experience for humankind thus far is lucid dreaming, for which the rewards are less intense and the journey less traversible than the quick promises of virtual reality machines.
 One inevitable development for these machines is violent, sexually explicit experiences, available for cheap and accessible 24/7.
 To see how VR might be received, the closest industries to analyze are the videogame and pornography industries.

 The case could be made that today’s censorial views on pornography come from a far more malevolent or oppressive stance toward women than two millennia ago.
-The free expression pornographic media once enjoyed was severely impacted over the 20th century.
+The free expression that pornographic media once enjoyed was severely deflated over the 20th century.
 Only two years ago, a plethora of activities were banned from pornography in the United Kingdom.
 Reacting to the legislation, commentators were quick to criticize what was seen as policy that was specifically anti-female pleasure.
 Female ejaculation, fisting, face-sitting, and many forms of spanking or role-play were among the restrictions.
 There are puritanical, “moral outrage” elements to the restriction, but many noticed the absurdity of banning face-sitting: said one producer, “Why ban face-sitting?
 What’s so dangerous about it? … Its power is symbolic: woman on top, unattainable.”
 (There has been well-intended censorship as well.
 Los Angeles county passed Measure B in 2012 to require condom use during any pornographic scene with anal or vaginal contact, to combat the spread of venereal disease.)

 Nowadays, there are plenty of porn directors that have learned to focus on both male and female pleasure, and reintroduced artistic merit to their directions.
-Erika Lust is one example.
-With the equalizing force gaining momentum in porn, it’s curious what the vehement, persistent condemnation springs from, when its not focused exclusively on abusive sex scenes.
+With the equalizing force gaining momentum in porn, it’s curious what the vehement, persistent condemnation springs from, when not focused exclusively on abusive sex scenes.
 In addition, the negative effects of pornography’s presence in society are still being debated.
-Just the other day, a study which lead to headlines like “Porn doubles the risk of divorce” and “porn signifies a death knell for marriage” was criticized by Reason magazine for failing to address important underlying factors that more plausibly contribute to both pornography consumption and an unhappy marriage leading to divorce.
+Just the other day, a study which led to headlines like “Porn doubles the risk of divorce” and “porn signifies a death knell for marriage” was criticized by Reason magazine for failing to address important underlying factors that more plausibly contribute to both pornography consumption and an unhappy marriage leading to divorce.
 There seems to be an obsession on behalf of the great majority of the public in assigning pornography to some sort of social harm.

 The United States’ Commission on Obscenity and Pornography, preceding the Meese Report and commissioned by Lyndon B. Johnson and Nixon, was unable to find evidence of any direct harm caused by pornography.
 (Although Nixon, despite the evidence under his administration, believed porn corrupted civilization.)
 It is curious that a new federal study was requested only sixteen years after the first extensive one, but maybe not too unusual given the growth of porn with technology (from adult stores and newsstands to unlimited free online access; the internet just celebrated its quarter-centennial birthday); also not too unusual given the absurd and expensive studies already undertaken by the federal government.
-It is also worth pointing out that pornography, though often connected by Republicans to feminism, is a divisive issue within 20th century and contemporary feminism: some thinkers, like Andrea Dworkin, condemned it as intrinsically anti-women; others feminists like Ellen Willis argued for pornography as liberating and its suppression as moral authoritarianism.
+It is also worth pointing out that pornography, though often connected to feminism, is a divisive issue within 20th century and contemporary feminism: some thinkers, like Andrea Dworkin, condemned it as intrinsically anti-women; others feminists like Ellen Willis argued for pornography as liberating and its suppression as moral authoritarianism.
 The debate along lines of sexuality, online or otherwise, culminated in the feminist “sex wars,” with groups like Feminists Against Censorship and Women Against Pornography popping up.
 Thus, the debate is open across every ideological camp, and support of pornography is neither necessarily liberal nor necessarily feminist.

 [In the next post, I discuss violent pornography’s cross-media transformation into videogames, more sociological research and the general point, and insecurity, of prohibitory measures.]